Sahra Wagenknecht: Economic policy

+In a 2024 interview, Wagenknecht claimed that she and the BSW were the “legitimate heirs of both ‘domesticated capitalism’ of post-war conservatism and the social-democratic progressivism, domestic as well as foreign, of the era of Brandt, Kreisky and Palme,” and also stated that while she found Marx’s views on capitalist crises and property relations very useful.
+She said not to believe in central planning or total nationalizations and seeing "third options" instead.

 Foreign policy

 In 2017, Wagenknecht called for the dissolution of NATO and for a new security agreement that links Germany and Russia.
 Throughout her career, Wagenknecht has argued in favor of a closer relationship with Russia.
-In 1992, she had published an essay praising Stalinist Russia, a view she said in 2017 she no longer espoused.
+In 1992, she had published an essay praising Stalin-era Russia, a view she said in 2017 she no longer espoused.

 Wagenknecht has expressed strong support for the rise of left-wing leaders in Latin America, such as Hugo Chávez, and for SYRIZA's 2015 electoral victory in Greece.
-She serves as a spokesperson for the Venezuela Avanza solidarity network, and as an alternate on the European Parliament's delegation for relations with Mercosur.
+She serves as a spokesperson for the Venezuela Avanza solidarity network, and was an alternate on the European Parliament's delegation for relations with Mercosur.

 In 2010, she refused to join a standing ovation when former Israeli Prime Minister and Nobel Laureate Shimon Peres gave a speech in the Bundestag on Holocaust Remembrance Day.

-Russian invasion of Ukraine
+Russia and Russian invasion of Ukraine

-In the lead-up to Russia's invasion of Ukraine, Wagenknecht was a prominent defender of Russia and its President Vladimir Putin, arguing on February 20, 2022 that while the United States was trying to "conjure up" an invasion of Ukraine, "“Russia has in fact no interest to march into Ukraine.”
-After Russia launched a large-scale invasion of Ukraine on February 24, 2022, Wagenknecht admitted that her judgment had been wrong.
+Before Russia's invasion of Ukraine, Wagenknecht was a prominent defender of Russia and its President Vladimir Putin, arguing that while the United States were trying to "conjure up" an invasion of Ukraine, "Russia has in fact no interest in marching into Ukraine".
+After Russia launched a large-scale invasion of Ukraine on 24 February 2022, Wagenknecht said that her judgment had been wrong.

 Wagenknecht opposed sanctions against Russia over the 2022 Russian invasion of Ukraine, and, in a speech in September 2022, accused the German government of "launching an unprecedented economic war against our most important energy supplier".
 Before the war, over half of Germany's gas was supplied by Russia.
 In May, The Left had voted in favor of economic sanctions against Russia.
 Her speech was applauded by The Left party leadership and by the far-right Alternative for Germany.
-Her speech prompted the resignation of two high profile party members.
+Her speech prompted the resignation of two high-profile party members.